mvelinder/ped_draw/README.md

 ```

 ## Usage
 ped_draw reads in a ped file (from a specified file or from /dev/stdin) and generates a dot file (to stdout).
-The subsequent dot output can be piped directly to dot/[graphviz](https://graphviz.gitlab.io/) to generate png, svg, pdf, ps, or any other image option available in graphviz.
+The subsequent dot output can be piped directly to dot/[graphviz](https://graphviz.gitlab.io/) to generate png, svg, pdf, ps, or any other image option available in the graphviz [documentation](https://www.graphviz.org/pdf/dotguide.pdf).

 **Example:**
 Make dot from $PED file (can also read from /dev/stdin) and write to stdout